stellRC/HighNoonSurvivorsV6/DESIGN.md

 ## Scene Changing
 I use async to load individual game scenes.
 This helps with avoiding the player experiencing game freezes that can occur due to scene transitions.
 I use a slider to show loading progress.

 ## Coroutine
 I use coroutines more often than I probably should as they can be quite expensive.
 I use them for movement checks, scene loading, etc.

 ## Collision Detection
 I use box colliders with activated triggers for enemy-player collision detection.
-When a trigger is activated, the triggering gameobject is checked if they can  receive damage (via the IDODAMAGE interface) and if they are the target of the collider.
+When a collision is detected, the gameobject is checked to see if they should deliver damage (via the IDODAMAGE interface) or if they are the target of the collider.
 If both of these conditions are true, either the player dies and the game is over, or the enemy/projectile returns to their particular Object pool.
 Right now both the player and all the enemies die after one hit.
 I have a health check and health data-stat on their scriptable objects in case I decide to add health or revival as a future power-up.

 ## DATA